 Currently there are no legal requirements for people working with children to undertake a police check in the Northern Territory, however, organisations which require employees and/or volunteers to work with children may have their own policies in this regard.

-Parent Volunteers are exempt from the requirement in certain circumstances.
-Others may be exempt by regulations once the provisions commence.
-An individual or the proposed employer will be able to apply for a clearance notice from the Screening Authority.
+An individual or employer can apply for a clearance notice from the Screening Authority.
 A clearance notice will remain valid for 2 years.
 A clearance notice will not be issued if the candidate has been convicted of an offence prescribed by the regulations or if the Screening Authority decides that the candidate poses an unacceptable risk of harm or exploitation of children.

 Criminal offences: child abuse material and indecent articles

-There is a range of offences related to producing and dealing with material involving children under the Criminal Code (NT).2
+There is a range of offences related to producing and dealing with material involving children under the Northern Territory Criminal Code.[1]

-A person who possesses, distributes produces, sells or advertises child abuse material is guilty of an offence and liable to up to 10 years imprisonment.3 It is also an offence punishable by up to 2 years imprisonment to publish an indecent article.4
+A person who possesses, distributes produces, sells or advertises child abuse material is guilty of an offence and liable to up to 10 years imprisonment.[2]
+It is also an offence punishable by up to 2 years imprisonment to publish an indecent article.[3]

 Defences